Large saloon is a popular company car but lags behind rivals

 - Smaller boot than a Mercedes-Benz E-Class

-The latest generation of the Audi A6 is sticking to the design formula of the other recent additions to the German maker's range.
+The latest generation of the Audi A6 is sticking to the design formula of the other models in the German maker's range.
 Therefore it’s similar to the A4 and the A8 and although it's not ugly, it’s not going to wow you as a design classic.

-If there is one area where Audi excels, it is the quality of its cabins for both perceived and actual solidity, and the A6 saloon is no exception to this rule.
+If there is one area where Audi excels, it is the quality of its cabins, and the A6 saloon is no exception.

 Every fitting, fixture, button and switch you come into contact with has a pleasing weight and action that leaves you feeling you have spent your money on a car that will last and last.